-As at 31 December 2006, the number of issued ordinary shares amounted to 44,643,192,918 with a par value of RR 1.00 each.
+As at 31 December 2006, the number of issued ordinary shares is amounted to 44,643,192,918 with a par value of RR 1.00 each.

-On 4 April 2007 an Extraordinary Shareholder Meeting of JSC OGK-1 decided to decrease the Company's share capital to RR 25,660 million by decreasing the nominal value of the placed shares (see Note 26).
+On 4 April 2007 an Extraordinary Shareholder Meeting of JSC OGK-1 decided to reduce the Company's share capital to RR 25,660 million by decreasing the nominal value of the placed shares (see Note 26).

-The decrease of the share capital was performed in accordance with the requirements of the Federal Law "On Joint-stock Companies" which stipulates that the stations' net assets shall be equal or exceed the stations' share capital.
+The decrease of the share capital was performed in accordance with the requirements of the Federal Law "On Joint-stock Companies" which stipulates that the Company's net assets in accordance with Russian Accounting Rules shall be equal or exceed the Company's share capital.

-As at 30 September 2007, the number of issued ordinary shares amounted to 44,643,192,918 with a par value of RR 0.57478 each was reduced.
+As at 31 December 2007, the number of issued ordinary shares is amounted to 44,643,192,918 with a par value of RR 0.57478 each as discussed above.